Launch Pad Contents

 If something is not working, consider how it ‘could’ work.
 Look at your innate talents, choose the outcome you want and then consider how you can apply what you do well to achieve that outcome.
 Sometimes this may mean partnering with someone else, other times it may mean applying your talents in a novel way.
 The key is to be intentionally focused on the outcome.

 Remember, every talent theme has an ability, a liability, a power and a vulnerability.
-When we are in flow, we’re in the balcony, but when fear, hurt or pride is involved, we may find ourselves in the basement.
+When we are in flow, we’re in the penthouse, but when fear, hurt or pride is involved, we may find ourselves in the outhouse.

 When working with others, if we want what they ‘bring’, we need to provide what they need.